Housing Commission of Victoria: 1960s high rises

-In the period of the 1960s-70s large scale redevelopment of the Housing Commission of Victoria caused the displacement of low-income residents, living in boarding houses, cheap rental accommodation and public housing.
-For many of the former residents residing in the inner-city areas whose houses were demolished by the Housing Commission of Victoria, few were resettled in the inner city.
+In the period of the 1960s-70s large scale redevelopment by the Housing Commission of Victoria caused the displacement of low-income residents.
+Few former residents residing in the inner-city areas whose houses were demolished by the Commission were resettled in the inner city.

-In the early 1970s with the towers out of favour, the commission turned back to building large suburban estates, including the creation of satellite towns in Pakenham, Sunbury and Melton.
-The purchase of the land however was poorly handled, the commission spending $11 million on land, some of which was not suitable for housing, and handing handsome profits to speculators.
+In the early 1970s with the towers out of favour, the Commission turned back to building large suburban estates, including the creation of satellite towns in Pakenham, Sunbury and Melton.
+The purchase of the land however was poorly handled, the Commission spending $11 million on land, some of which was not suitable for housing, and handing handsome profits to speculators.
 This 'land scandal' led to a Royal Commission in 1979 which found no evidence of corruption.